pletfix/docs/en/oauth.md

 ## Introduction

-Pletfix provides a [OAuth Plugin](https://github.com/pletfix/oauth-plugin) to authenticate the user through a socialite provider such like Facebook or Dropbox.
+Pletfix provides a [OAuth Plugin](https://github.com/pletfix/oauth-plugin) to authenticate the user through a social media provider such like Facebook or Dropbox.

 You can fetch the package by running the following terminal command under the application's directory: